s3r10us3r/OnlineSurveyTool/README.md

 # Online Survey Tool
 A fullstack app created to host, manage and analyze your surveys!
+This app was created to practice Angular.
 ## Features
 - Secure authentication system based on jason web tokens.
 - Home page with surveys listed